varma-prasad/ETL-Transformations/README.md

 ## Overview

 ETL Transformations is essential for unlocking Data Insights and crucial for Enhanced Analytics.\
-Designe, Develope and Data validation of several Transformations, which are crucial for ETL Pipeline.\
+Design, Develope and Data validation of several Transformations are performed, which are crucial for ETL Pipeline.\
-Transformations are Designed and Developed with the Help of Informatica Powercenter
+Transformations are Designed and Developed with the Help of Informatica Powercenter.

 ## Transaction Control Transformation